heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 # Set up a Windows development environment

-L. Delafontaine and H. Louis, with the help of Copilot.
+L. Delafontaine and H. Louis, with the help of GitHub Copilot.

 This work is licensed under the [CC BY-SA 4.0][license] license.